Command-line interface¶

 scrapy pluck --release-pointer /date --truncate 10

-This writes a pluck-release-date.csv
+This writes a pluck-release-date.csv file.

-Get the publisher’s name#
+Get the publisher’s name¶

 scrapy pluck --package-pointer /publisher/name

-This writes a pluck-package-publisher-name.csv
+This writes a pluck-package-publisher-name.csv file.

 Runs all spiders.